Who we are

 District 54 parent

 Scott Felgenhauer’s connections to District 54 run deep, which is exactly what prompted him to get involved with the Foundation.
 An alumnus of Hoover School and Addams Junior High School, he has two children at Dooley School and his wife has been a teacher in District 54 since 1999 (currently at Frost Junior High School).
-Scott has served on the Foundation Board since 2015 and has been part of the Golf Committee twice.
+Scott has served on the Foundation Board since 2015.
+He has been part of the Golf Committee three times and chaired the committee in 2018.
 Scott, who also serves the community as a senator and past president of the Schaumburg Jaycees, said he loves the opportunity to support his wife, their children, and all of the other students and staff through the programs the Foundation provides.

 Frost Junior High Principal